valentine/hackerspace.sg/content/membership/index.md

 ## Membership Tiers

-### Resident &mdash; $512 SGD monthly
+### Patron &mdash; $1024 SGD monthly

-A reserved desk for co-working.
+24-7 access.
+A dedicated desk for co-working.
 You can keep your stuff at the desk.
 We'll label a desk with your name, in honour of your contribution.
+Ultra Premium listing in the contributors page with multiple links

+### Sponsor &mdash; $512 SGD monthly

+24-7 access.
+A dedicated desk for co-working.
+You can keep your stuff at the desk.
+We'll label a desk with your name, in honour of your contribution.
+Premium listing in the contributors page with multiple links.

-### Hotdesk &mdash; $256 SGD monthly
+### Resident &mdash; $256 SGD monthly

-Priority at desks whenever you drop by the space (oversubscription may occur at peak hours, we aim for 90% availability).
+24-7 access.
+Priority hotdesking whenever you drop in. (oversubscription may occur at peak hours, we aim for 90% availability).
 You cannot keep your crap at the desk.
+Standing listing in the contributors page with multiple links.

 ### Regular Member &mdash; $128 SGD monthly

-Use any of the open desks.
+24-7 access.
+Hotdesking.
 Hang out on the sofas.
 Keep your crap in a locker (rental applies).
 Use the workbench.
 Borrow books from our library.
 Keep your toys and tools onsite.
+You cannot keep your crap at the desk.
+Standard listing in the contributors page with up to 3 links.

-### Broke Member &mdash; $64 SGD monthly
+### Associate Member &mdash; $64 SGD monthly

+24-7 access.
 If you are a student or a starving hacker, all the benefits of regular membership at a reduced rate.
 Also, if you really want to support the space, but don't come by regularly.
+Standard listing in the contributors page with up to 2 links.

+### Honarary Member &mdash; $32 SGD monthly

+A listing on our contributors page with up to 2 links of your choice.

+### Supporters &mdash; $16 SGD monthly

+A listing on our contributors page with one link of your choice.

+___

 ## How do I sign up?